Flag

 New Zealand participates in a number of UN and multi-national missions, including long running missions such as the Multi-national force and observers in the Sinai Peninsular, Egypt, and the United Nations Truce Supervision Organisation mission, specifically in the Golan Heights and Lebanon.
 Medical staff frequently deploy on these missions, operating in non-medical roles.

 Āwhina is a series of operations arising from NZDF contingency planning for national disasters.
 The series includes the response to the sinking of the MV Rena and resulting fuel oil spill, and the 2023 response to unprecedented flooding in Gisborne and the Hawke’s Bay.
-Related operations include Op Canterbury Quake, responding to the 2011 earthquake which devastated the region, and the response to the 2016 magnitude 7.8 Kaikōura earthquake which isolated the region, requiring extensive evacuations and resupply.
+Related operations include Op Canterbury Quake, responding to the 2011 earthquake which devastated the region, and the response to the 2016 magnitude 7.8 Kaikōura earthquake which isolated the region, requiring extensive evacuation of civilians, and resupply by land and sea.

 References: